kayahr/xgalaga-js/README.md

 This is a JavaScript port of the famous arcade game [XGalaga](http://rumsey.org/xgal.html) from Joe Rumsey.
+On modern browsers a HTML 5 2D canvas is used for rendering.
+If this feature is not available (IE7 and IE8 for example) then standard HTML elements are used for drawing all the sprites.

 You can play it right here: